devenes/enes-headshot-carousel/README.md

     - The Web Application files should be served from S3 bucket which should be configured as a static website host and the content should be reachable from anywhere.

-    - Cloudfront should be set as a cache server which points to S3 bucket of the web app with following configurations;
+    - CloudFront should be set as a cache server which points to S3 bucket of the web app with following configurations;

-      - The cloudfront distribution should be connected to the full domain name of the application.
+      - The CloudFront distribution should be connected to the full domain name of the application.

-      - The cloudfront distribution should communicate with S3 bucket securely.
+      - The CloudFront distribution should communicate with S3 bucket securely.

-      - The cloudfront distribution should default to `index.html`.
+      - The CloudFront distribution should default to `index.html`.

       - HTTP version 2 should be employed.